microsoft/devsquad-dataops/quickstart/README.md

         >  Note the file name is the one inside the output directory and the name is the same name of the _projectName_ that was replaced in the first config file.

 3. (Optional) If you are using this project as a Hands-On Lab, feel free to proceed to the next step of the lab setup.
-If you are using this project as a template for dataops, check [this documentation](./3b-azdo-setup-advanced.md) for understanding more details about the `AZURE_DEVOPS_EXT_PAT_TEMPLATE` environment variable.

 ## Step 5: Create the Hands-On Lab VM